Access your Pro+ Content below.

-This article is part of the August 2011, Vol. 34 issue of Keeping virtual machines secure
+This article is part of the Virtual Data Center issue of August 2011, Vol. 34

 The evolution of virtualization has promoted more efficient data centers.
 Now IT shops can reduce costs while increasing performance.